 my_trainer, and your

 task.py, you specify that package with the name

 If you want to use hyperparameter tuning, you must include configurations details when you create your training job.
 A discussion of hyperparameter tuning is given in its feature overview.
 Instructions on configuring and using it are given in its how-to guide.

-Google Cloud Platform uses zones and regions to define the geographic locations of physical computing resources.
-Cloud ML Engine uses regions to designate its processing.
-When you run a training job, you specify the region that you want it to run in.
+Google Cloud Platform uses regions, subdivided into zones, to define the geographic location of physical computing resources.
+When you run a training job on Cloud ML Engine, you specify the region that you want it to run in.

 If you store your training dataset on Google Cloud Storage, you should run your training job in the same region as the bucket you're using.
 If you must run your job in a different region from your data bucket, your job may take longer.